eamigo86/graphene-django-extras/README.md

 ## Change Log:

+#### v0.1.0-alpha3:
+    1. Fixed bug on subscriptions when not specified any field in "data" parameter to bean return on notification message.

 #### v0.1.0-alpha2:
     1. Fixed bug when subscribing to a given action (create, update pr delete).
     2. Added intuitive and simple web tool to test notifications of graphene-django-extras subscription.